 Fly WOW Air If You Want Cheap Flights To Iceland

 Never heard of it?
 We hadn’t either until we started getting down and dirty with our research and found out that WOW is a budget [but safe!]
 Icelandic airline.
-In all honesty, our trip to Iceland came about strictly because we were searching for cheap flights to mainland Europe.
+In all honesty, our first trip to Iceland came about strictly because we were searching for cheap flights to mainland Europe.
 WOW Air popped up with $99 fares from the USA>Iceland and then $99 from Iceland>Berlin, meaning we only spent $200 one way!
 Don’t believe us?
 Check out our post about finding cheap flights using WOW air!

 We know that many blogs suggest stopovers in Iceland through Icelandair, but we found them to be a little pricey for our blood and highly suggest you fly WOW if you are trying to visit Iceland on a budget.
 You don’t even need to use Iceland as a stopover when you fly WOW because the options are so affordable, although WOW air does offer stopover options.
 Visiting Iceland on a budget has never been easier because airlines have recognized the demand!
 By booking international travel to Iceland with a budget airline, you will be saving hundreds of dollars off of your Iceland trip cost right off the bat!